 Upon returning with their catch, Morici and Foley put the word out via Facebook and started filleting the fluke for local senior citizens.
-The Fire Police from the Montauk Fire Company No. 6 delivered the fish to seniors who couldn’t get to the dock.
+The fire police from Montauk Fire Company No. 6 delivered the fish to seniors who couldn’t get to the dock.

-“This is what we do in Montauk,” says Morici.
+“This is what we do in Montauk,” Morici said.
 “It’s a very unique community.
 We are very tight here.”

 Apparently, the village population more than tripled unexpectedly and quickly.

-“Everybody from Manhattan who was nervous about the coronavirus all panicked and traveled out east to their summer homes,” says Foley.
+“Everybody from Manhattan who was nervous about the coronavirus all panicked and traveled out east to their summer homes,” Foley said.
 “The village wasn’t prepared to have that kind of influx of people at this time of year.
 All the markets were wiped out, leaving the locals a little bit frustrated.
 It’s like a July Fourth weekend out here.”

 After days filleting, packing and giving away more than 600 pounds of fluke, Morici and Foley had another idea.
 They packed the remainder of fluke, plus whiting, porgies and monkfish they caught, in ice and gave away the other 400-plus pounds of fish whole in the center of town out of a pickup truck.

-“Nothing was wasted,” says Foley.
+“Nothing was wasted,” Foley said.
 “Each fish we caught went onto somebody’s plate.”

 James Milano of North Babylon was thrilled when he got some fish Foley brought to him when they met in Smithtown after connecting on Facebook.